 Steven Solomon Registered Physiotherapist

 Steven obtained a Bachelor of Science in Anatomy and Physiology from Andrews University in Barrien Springs Michigan in 1998, and a Masters of Science in Physiotherapy in 1999.
-He successfully completed the Intermediate Manual and Manipulative Therapy Examination through the Canadian Academy of Manipulative Therapy and is a Resident of the Canadian Academy of Manipulative Therapy (CAMT) and a diploma in Advanced Manual and Manipulative Physiotherapy in 2010.
 Steve is certified in Chan Gunn IMS (intramuscular stimulation from Gunn Intramuscular Neural Stimulation Institute.
 His practice focuses on treating orthopaedic and sports related injuries through the use of specific manual therapy techniques, therapeutic taping, and injury specific exercises.
-Steven has a passion for golf, skiing, snow boarding and mountian biking.
+Steven has a passion for golf, skiing, snowboarding and mountain biking.